Buttermilk Blueberry Breakfast Cake

-I swear buttermilk is magic.
-It seems to turn everything into gold: super-moist, super-delicious gold.
+Buttermilk is magic.
+It turns everything into gold: super-moist, super-delicious gold.

 Oh Baby Boy.
 Baby Boy is my younger brother, my parents’ favorite child, and one of the most satisfying people to cook for.
 If it was Baby Boy’s favorite cake, it would soon be mine, too.
 This cake is delectable!
 I think you’ll like it, too.